saifulislam88/docker/A.docker-principle-concept/K.Multi-Stage Image.md

    - Improved Security
    - Simplified Build Pipeline
    - Portability and Consistency
+   - Smaller final image - Only includes the built artifacts, not build tools
+   - Better security - No build dependencies in production
+   - Clear separation of build vs runtime environment

 Here is the real example of Multi-Stage Dockerfile.
 We converted [Single-Stage Dockerfile](https://github.com/saifulislam88/docker/blob/main/A.docker-principle-concept/introduction-docker-container.md#write-a-dockerfile-on-nodejs-application) to Multi-Stage Dockerfile in below.